 - Instead of using an immersion blender you can transfer the jam to a blender and blend it there instead.

-You can use this jam in so many ways!
+You can use this blueberry chia jam in so many ways!
 Use it to top toast, English muffins, gluten free dairy free bagels, gluten free blueberry pancakes, grain free lemon blueberry muffins or even ice cream!
 You can also add it to oatmeal or protein powder overnight oats.
 This jam could also be used to make jam filled cookies or other desserts.

 Blueberry chia jam FAQs: